mathworks/buildroot/board/mathworks/zynqmp/boards/zcu102/boot/fsbl/README.txt

  Copyright 2019 The Mathworks, Inc.
- This folder contains required files to build the fsbl for new zcu102v1.1 board.
+ This folder contains required files to build the fsbl for new ZCU102 v1.1 board using Vivado/SDK version 2017.4.

  Below are the steps to rebuild the fsbl to support the new board.